gyda13/HueHunter/README.md

 # HueHunter
 Hue Hunter is a learning game that provides a way for children who wants to learn about an object's color by classifying the object's color in a fun way.
-\n The game support children with vision accessibility.
+</br> The game support children with vision accessibility.

 ## Technologies
 - SwiftUI </br>